sonali091023/90DaysOfDevOps/2026/day-23/day-23-notes.md

 ## Challenge Tasks

-### Task 1: Understanding Branches
+Task 1: Understanding Branches
-Answer these in your `day-23-notes.md`:
+Answer these in your day-23-notes.md:

 1. What is a branch in Git?
+2. Why do we use branches instead of committing everything to main?
+3. What is HEAD in Git?
+4. What happens to your files when you switch branches?

+**Steps to follow:**

+1. What is a branch in Git?

--->When you create a new branch, you make a copy of the current code, that allows us to work on features or fixes independently without affecting the main codebase.
+-->A branch is an independent line of development in a Git repository.
+It allows you to work on new features, bug fixes, or experiments without affecting the main branch.

-   Once the changes are complete, the branch can be merged back into the main branch.
-Bydefault main Master branch is available in the github we can rename it to main.

-   **Eg:** git branch feature-login -->To create new branch

-           git checkout feature-login -->To switch to that created branch

 2. Why do we use branches instead of committing everything to `main`?

--->By using branches we can Work in teams without conflicts, Keep project history clean, Fix bugs without breaking main code, Develop features independently etc
+-->Branches let developers work on different tasks safely without breaking the stable code in the `main` branch.
+Once the changes are tested and complete, they can be merged into `main`.

 3. What is `HEAD` in Git?

--->in Git is a pointer that refers to the current commit or the latest commit on the active branch.
-It represents the current working position in the repository.
+-->`HEAD` is a pointer that indicates your current location in the repository.
+It usually points to the latest commit on the branch you are currently working on.

 4. What happens to your files when you switch branches?

--->When switching branches in Git, the working directory is updated to reflect the files and commits of the target branch.
-Files may be added, removed, or
+-->When you switch branches, Git updates your working directory to match the files stored in the selected branch.
+Files that are different between branches are updated automatically, while uncommitted changes may prevent switching if they would be overwritten.

-   modified based on the branch.
-If there are uncommitted changes that conflict, Git prevents the switch to avoid data loss.

 ---